Alvaromedia/meet/README.md

 development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+### Feature 1: Filter Events by City

+User Story: As a user I should be able to “filter events by city”, so that I can see the list of events that take place in that city

+Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.

+- Given user hasn’t searched for any city
+- When the user opens the app
+- Then the user should see the list of upcoming events from around the world.

+Scenario 2: Show a List of Suggestions During Search

+- Given the main page is open
+- When user starts typing in the city textbox
+- Then the user should receive a list of cities (suggestions) that match what they’ve typed

+Scenario 3: User can select a city from the suggested list

+- Given user was typing “Berlin” in the city textbox and the list of suggested cities is showing
+- When the user selects a city (e.g., “Berlin, Germany”) from the list then their city should be changed to that city (i.e., “Berlin, Germany”)
+- And the user should receive a list of upcoming events in that city.

 ### FEATURE 2: SHOW/HIDE an event's details

 User Story: As a user, I should be able to expand or collapse additional information, so that I